Mikaelarth/NieS/README.md

 ```

 Optional migration scripts live in `database/migrations`.
 You can apply them with
-`database/migrate.sh` which relies on the `mysql` command line tool:
+`database/migrate.sh`.
+The script relies on the `mysql` command line tool and
+records each successfully applied file name in the `schema_migrations` table so
+subsequent runs skip migrations that were already executed:

 ```sh
 ./database/migrate.sh <your_database> <your_user>